-- 1. To know about Health and wellness (and its Beliefs) & It's balance for positive mindset. - 2.
-To Build the healthy lifestyles for good health for their better future. - 3.
-To Create a Healthy and caring relationships to meet the requirements of good/social/positive life. - 4.
+- 1. To know about health and wellness (and its Beliefs) & It's balance for positive mindset. - 2.
+To build the healthy lifestyles for good health for their better future. - 3.
+To create a healthy and caring relationships to meet the requirements of good/ social/ positive life. - 4.
 To learn about avoiding risks and harmful habits in their campus and outside the campus for their bright future. - 5.
-To Prevent and fight against harmful diseases for good health through positive mindset.
+To prevent and fight against harmful diseases for good health through positive mindset.

-UNIT - I 4Hrs
+UNIT - I 4Hrs.

 Good Health and Its balance for positive mindset: What is Health?
 Health and Behaviour.
-Health and Personality - Profession: Disparities of health in different vulnerable groups.
-Stress and Health - Stress management.
+Health and Personality - Profession: Disparities of health in different, yulnerable groups.
+Str